 - 1.9 The Preferred Strategy has been subject to an Integrated Sustainability Appraisal (ISA) incorporating Strategic Environmental Assessment (SEA), Well-being of Future Generations Assessment (WBFGA), Health Impact Assessment (HIA), Equality Impact Assessment (EqIA) and Welsh Language Impact Assessment (WLIA).
 The ISA assesses the extent to which the emerging proposals and policies will help to achieve the wider environmental, economic, social and cultural objectives of the RLDP.
 The Preferred Strategy has also been subject to a Habitats Regulations Assessment.
-The Initial Integrated Sustainability Appraisal Report and Healt Integrated Sustainability Appraisal and Habitats Regulations Assessment are iterative processes and will be updated as the RLDP progresses towards adoption - 1.10 The RLDP will also be accompanied by an Infrastructure Plan, setting out what is needed to support the development of the allocated sites, and will sit alongside an updated Local Transport Plan and an Economic Development Strategy.
+The Initial Integrated Sustainability Appraisal Report and Habitats Regulations Assessment of the Preferred Strategy are published alongside the Preferred Strategy.
+The Integrated Sustainability Appraisal and Habitats Regulations Assessment are iterative processes and will be updated as the RLDP progresses towards adoption - 1.10 The RLDP will also be accompanied by an Infrastructure Plan, setting out what is needed to support the development of the allocated sites, and will sit alongside an updated Local Transport Plan and an Economy, Employment and Skills Strategy.
 Together, these Plans will seek to deliver on the Council's economic ambition and its core purpose of becoming a zero-carbon county, supporting well-being, health and dignity for everyone at every stage of life. - 1.11 The Preferred Strategy is informed by a number of additional supporting background documents as listed in Appendix 2.
 These background documents should be read alongside the Preferred Strategy: only the main findings of the background documents are highlighted in this Preferred Strategy given the significant amount of data/information they contain. - 1.12 A Second Call for Candidate Sites took place over a twelve-week period between 5th July to 31st August 2021.
 The Preferred Strategy is accompanied by a background paper that identifies those candidate sites that broadly accord with the Strategy.
 A detailed assessment of candidate sites will be published alongside the Deposit RLDP